GPadley/VERILOG-Lab/Part-2/Ex7/README.md

 | 8  | 1111110   | 126    |
 | 9  | 1111101   | 125    |
 | 10  | 1111010  | 122    |

+This is caused by when the clock edge comes in: